jeffreylindsey/AdventOfCode2024/README.md

 Oh, I nearly completed part 2 when I was implementing part 1.
 A few quick edits, and that's part 2 done!

+### January 23

+Wow, January really has not given me much time to do programming puzzles, but let's see if I can get one done today.

+#### Day 11